AcademySoftwareFoundation/openexr/IlmBase/README.md

            -G "Visual Studio 10 Win64"
            ..\ilmbase

-2. Navigate to IlmBase folder in Windows Explorer, open ILMBase.sln and build the solution.
-When it build successfully, right click INSTALL project and build.
+2. Navigate to ``IlmBase`` folder in Windows Explorer, open ``ILMBase.sln`` and build the solution.
+When it builds successfully, right click ``INSTALL project`` and build.
 It will install the output to the path you set up at the previous step.

-3. Go to http://www.zlib.net and download zlib
+3. Go to http://www.zlib.net and download zlib.

-4. Launch a command window, navigate to the OpenEXR folder with CMakeLists.txt, and type command:
+4. Launch a command window, navigate to the ``OpenEXR`` folder containing ``CMakeLists.txt``, and type the command:

        setlocal
        del /f CMakeCache.txt